camptocamp/devops-stack/README.md

 This allows us to use the same `scripts/provision.sh` script, whatever the platform on which we deploy our clusters.

+Also, we can use [Terraform workspaces](https://www.terraform.io/docs/state/workspaces.html) to create one cluster per git branch, which is quite convenient for testing.

 Deployment
 ----------